GO TELL THE BEES THAT I AM GONE FAQ

-Diana Gabaldon announced on April 15, 2021, that the publication date for GO TELL THE BEES THAT I AM GONE will be Tuesday, November 23, 2021.
+GO TELL THE BEES THAT I AM GONE was published on Tuesday, November 23, 2021.
 By coincidence, November 23 happens to be my birthday, and I really can't imagine a better present this year!

-November 23 will be the publication date in the US, Canada, the UK, Australia, and New Zealand.
+November 23 is the publication date in the US, Canada, the UK, Australia, New Zealand, and Germany.
 I have no information about the publication dates in other countries.

 Please take the time to read Diana's detailed explanation of the many steps in the production process that have to be completed before the book is published.
 All of that takes time!

 3) Why are there two different cover images for this book?